parizeaujj/NBA_Betting_App/README.md

 JJ Parizeau - file management, firebase for completed contests user story [U033]

+Fabrizio Herrera - linked firebase to the upcoming contests tab [U034], contributed to manual tests

-Member 2 - main tasking
+Member 3 - main tasking

 **note**: Sprint 4 and onward will contain updates to your artifacts as appropriate for the current sprint, as well as continuous improvements to your software and updated product demos.